due at midnight on +50

 Export your public key to a

-.txt file, and upload that file to the Dropbox.
+.txt file, and upload that file to Blackboard.

 Compose a short message to me, then sign it with your key and encrypt it with my key.
-Upload the encrypted version of the message to the dropbox.
-Its extension is usually either
+Send the encrypted version of the message via email to